ned2/typediff/docs/typediff.md

 and ACE source.
 Instructions for how to compile the other binaries can be found at the top of typifier.c.
 You'll then need to modify the various binary paths in config.py.

-### Jacy Segmentation

-If you want segmentation for Jacy to work you'll need to install the Python MeCab bindings.
-On Ubuntu, installing the packages python-mecab and mecab-ipadic-utf8 should suffice.

 ### Web server setup